 Hans Keune and Timo Assmuth

-Framing and dealing with complexity is of crucial importance in environmental health science, policy, and practice.
-Complexity is a key feature of most environmental health issues, as they by definition include aspects of environmental and human health, both of which constitute complex phenomena.
-The factors that may play a role in an environmental health issue are many, and the issues also have a multitude of characteristics and consequences.
-Framing this complexity is crucial because it will involve key decisions about what to take into account when addressing environmental health issues and how to deal with these.
-This is not merely a technical process of scientific framing but also a methodological decision-making process with both scientific and societal implications.
-Mostly, the benefits and burdens related to such issues cannot be generalized or objectified and will be distributed unevenly, resulting in health inequalities.
-Even more generally, framing is crucial as it reflects cultural factors and historical contingencies, perceptions and mind-sets, and political processes and associated values and worldviews.
-Framing is at the core of how we relate to and deal with environmental health, as scientists, policymakers, and practitioners, with models, policies, or actions.
+Framing and dealing with complexity are crucially important in environment and human health science, policy, and practice.
+Complexity is a key feature of most environment and human health issues, which by definition include aspects of the environment and human health, both of which constitute complex phenomena.
+The number and range of factors that may play a role in an environment and human health issue are enormous, and the issues have a multitude of characteristics and consequences.
+Framing this complexity is crucial because it will involve key decisions about what to take into account when addressing environment and human health issues and how to deal with them.
+This is not merely a technical process of scientific framing, but also a methodological decision-making process with both scientific and societal implications.
+In general, the benefits and risks related to such issues cannot be generalized or objectified, and will be distributed unevenly, resulting in health and environmental inequalities.
+Even more generally, framing is crucial because it reflects cultural factors and historical contingencies, perceptions and mindsets, political processes, and associated values and worldviews.
+Framing is at the core of how we as humans relate to, and deal with, environment and human health, as scientists, policymakers, and practitioners, with models, policies, or actions.